PSG Retrospective Datamining

 Please note: The PSG may have funding to cover 12-month datamining or planning projects.
 Funds have been provided by the Parkinson’s Foundation.
 More details can be found on the RFP (click here to download).

-Awarded $31,653 to study “Early vs Delayed Initiation of Dopaminergic Treatment in PD”.
+Ruth Schneider, MD, University of Rochester Medical Center, Rochester, NY, was awarded $31,653 to study “Early vs Delayed Initiation of Dopaminergic Treatment in PD”.

 Click on any red project title to download the abstract.